 (1) Pursuant to the Company's employment agreements with Messrs.
-Todd Hornbeck, Annessa, Harp, Giberga and Cook and the Company's change in control agreements with Messrs.
+Todd Hombeck, Annessa, Harp, Giberga and Cook and the Company's change in control agreements with Messrs.
 Giberga and Cook, certain tax protection is provided in the form of a gross-up payment to reimburse the executive for any excise tax under Section 4999 of the Code as well as any additional income taxes resulting from such reimbursement.
 Section 4999 of the Code imposes a 20% non-deductible excise tax on the recipient of an "excess parachute payment" and Code Section 280G disallows the tax deduction to the payor of any amount of an excess parachute payment that is contingent on a change of control.
 If such additional excise tax is due, the Company has agreed to pay such tax on a "grossed-up" basis for those executives.
 These amounts are not included in the table above.
-Assuming termination in connection with a change of control on December 31, 2013, the Company estimates that the amount of these payments of excise and related taxes paid on behalf of the executives officers would have been as follows:
+Assuming termination in connection with a change of control on December 31, 2015, the Company currently estimates that there will not be any payments of excise and related taxes paid on behalf of the executive officers.